PaddlePaddle/PaddleSeg/docs/data/marker/marker.md

 **NOTE**

 * Make sure that the separator exists only once per line in the file list.
-If there are spaces in the file name, please use "|" and other unusable characters in the file name to split
+If there are spaces in the file name, please use "|" and other unusable characters in the file name to split.

-* Please save the file list in **UTF-8** format, PaddleSeg uses UTF-8 encoding to read file_list files by default
+* Please save the file list in **UTF-8** format, PaddleSeg uses UTF-8 encoding to read file_list files by default.

 * You need to ensure that the separator of the file list is consistent with your Dataset class.
 The default separator is a `space`.

 ### 4.2 File List Specification (Predicting)
-- During predicting, since the parameters of the model have been trained, a good segmentation result can be obtained by performing a forward propagation.
-Therefore, there is no need to provide corresponding annotated images.
+- During predicting, the model uses only the original image.

 - That is, the content of `test.txt` is as follows: